practable/rl-supervisor-two/student/student.md

 - Visualising outputs without needing the full test suite

 ## How to use
-- make sure supervisor has supervisor code running
+- Make sure supervisor has supervisor code running
-- Upload the manaul student code to the student
+- Upload the manual student code to the student
-- Upload maunual tester code to the tester
+- Upload manual tester code to the tester
-- Run python script and enter test number desired when promted
+- Run python script and enter test number desired when prompted
-- Once finished running a output graph will apear showing output states during tests
+- Once finished running an output graph will appear showing output states during tests
-- Or if you prefer hook up an oscilloscope to desired output
+- Or if you prefer, hook up an oscilloscope to the desired output
-- Once individual test finished enter new test number
+- Once the individual test finished, enter new test number

 ---